antennapedia/antennapedia.com/src/thick/gen_blessed.md

 And with that, the conversation was over.
 Tom turned from him and made his way out into the front office, where a couple of Malcolm's press relations crew were loitering, hoping to be noticed.
 Tom spoke with them, all benevolence and ease, called them each by name, glad-handed them.
 Malcolm watched and kept the snarl on his face.
 And then he swept out, his assistant trailing after, on his way back to Downing Street, to the hollow corridors of power, where Cameron was leader in name only.

 Malcolm watched him go with that sense of peace still with him.
 He would be dead by the morning.
 He knew how he'd do it now.
 Tom was no longer a threat.
 He was gone.
-Malcolm had left the building.
+Malcolm's hope had left the building, and Malcolm's spirit would soon follow.

 Sam shooed the last of the flunkies off with errands to run, and came back to him rolling her eyes.
 "I swear, they're like star-struck kids."